First Timers Only

 - Use npm scripts so people don’t have to understand or globally install any build tools

 I’ve even recorded screencasts to demonstrate how to get things setup.
 But what I didn’t realize was that there was still something missing…

 A few months back, angular-formly got a pull request from Koen Weyn who wanted to fix some IE8 compatibility issues with the project.
 He submitted a good PR (pull request), we iterated on it a little bit, and it got merged.
 He mentioned to me that it was his first ever GitHub pull request.
 That was a neat experience.
 It was cool to be a part of someone’s first ever open source code contribution.

 It wasn’t until a few months later that I had an idea.
 While developing a new feature doing TDD (Test Driven Development) all the way (and loving it), I finished the tests and was about ready to start on the implementation.
 Then I had a thought: “Why don’t I let someone else work on this?
 I know exactly what I’d do.
 I could do some hand-holding and help someone contribute to open source for the first time.”

 Small tangent… I’m a happy father of two.
 When teaching or playing with my kids, sometimes I have to ask my daughter to give her brother a chance to answer a question.
 Many people are eager to please and help out.
 So when I throw out a soft-ball to my son, if I don’t ask my daughter to let her little brother answer, she’ll spout out the answer and he’ll have a harder time learning/feeling the satisfaction of answering.
 I think that sometimes we adults can behave the same way.

-Make it is easy as possible.
+Make it as is easy as possible.
 Say exactly where the code needs to go and recommend a good approach.